+The Larch House and Lime House were the first two of four houses to be completed on the site.
 At the time of construction the Larch House was the UK’s first zero carbon (Code for Sustainable Homes Level 6), low cost, Certified Passivhaus, built as prototype social housing.
 It was launched at the National Eisteddfod for Wales 2010, held at Ebbw Vale.

 To achieve the Passivhaus Standard in the UK typically involves:

 - Extremely high performance windows with insulated frames